Tour Prep

 What "Moderate Pace" Actually Means

-When guides say "moderate pace," they mean:
+When guides say "moderate pace," here's what that means:

-Think: Normal city walking pace when you have somewhere to be, not stressed rushing but not window-shopping slow.
+Think normal city walking pace when you have somewhere to be—not stressed rushing, but not window-shopping slow.

 What Makes Tours Physically Harder Than Expected